yjose/elazizi.com/src/content/blog/2023-06-17-variable-env-react-native.md

 - Probably, we didn't talk that much about how secure this approach is?
 And the answer is that we did our best by accessing the environment variables through the `extra` property, but it is **not 100% secure**.
 Therefore, if you have critical keys, make sure to put them on the server side.

-- The next version of Expo (49) will automatically load the `.env` file, which probably means that we won't need to use the `dotenv` module to load the file anymore.
-However, I'm not sure how this will affect this approach.
-Please let me know in the comments if you have more details about this.
+- Expo 49 SDK automatically loads the `.env` file, which means we probably won't need to use the `dotenv` module to load the file anymore.
+However, based on my understanding, the solution may not be flexible enough and may not support loading custom environment files(staging for example).
+Please provide more details in the comments if you think I am missing something here.

 - This approach is inspired by [T3 Stack](https://create.t3.gg/) and i want to thank them for their great work.